 Options for alternate regimes

-- In case pyrazinamide is the offending drug, switch the regime to either of the 9 month regimes.
+- In case pyrazinamide is the offending drug, switch the regime to either of the 9-month regimes.

 Rarely, a patient may develop a skin reaction to isoniazid or rifampicin.
 These drugs are both irreplaceable in short course chemotherapy.
-Hence desensitisation has to be done in such a patient.
+Hence desensitization has to be done in such a patient.
 This is best left to the specialist and the patient should be referred to him.